 $23,500 |

-Health benefits and retirement benefits aren’t the only types of plans with defined contributions.
-The table below includes other benefits with new 2025 limits.
+Health benefits and retirement benefits aren't the only types of plans with defined contributions.
+The table below shows how the 2026 limits compare to those from 2025 for other employee benefits.

 Benefit type |